 2. Press Add.
 The user or group is added to the list.

-Members of the administrator role have full access to all the documents in the library, bypassing the document-level security.
-Administrators are also automatically members of the contributor and reader roles, even if they don't explicitly appear in the users and groups assigned to these roles.
+– Members of the administrator role have full access to all the documents in the library, bypassing the document-level security.
+Administrators are automatically members of the contributor and reader roles.

-6. If required, you can press the Apply same permissions to root folder’s children items link to apply these library permissions to every document in the library.
+4. You can press Apply same permissions to root folder’s children items to apply these library permissions to every document in the library.
 This resets any existing document permissions.

 5. If required, select Prevent viewers from downloading, copying and printing.

 Learn more: Prevent viewers from downloading, copying and printing.